TedTschopp/tedt.org/_posts/Gamma World/Orlen.md

   not be caught unprepared when trouble comes looking for them.
 All orlens have a dual name, one for the left head and one for the right, such as Jan-Jane, Maura-Maureen, Tim-Tom, and KevinCalvin.
 When an orlen talks, the heads alternate speaking.
-Combat: Any given orlen's combat abilities will vary widely with the nature of the extra mutations he may have and what kind of weaponry he is carrying.
+combat: Any given orlen's combat abilities will vary widely with the nature of the extra mutations he may have and what kind of weaponry he is carrying.
 A typical orlen might carry two battle axes, a duralloy shield, a flintlock rifle, and an IR laser pistol, with a grenade or two thrown in for good measure.
 He would prefer to save the pistol for an emergency and use the flintlock from good cover, entering melee only when necessary.
-Society: Many orlens are wanderers, but there is a significant segment of the species that likes to settle down.
+society: Many orlens are wanderers, but there is a significant segment of the species that likes to settle down.
 The only orlen settlement of any significant size is Jainus, a fairly large city.
 Nomadic orlens are peaceful and gentle.
 The urban orlens are more aggressive and love sporting events, particularly those with a lot of physical